Child arrangements at Christmas

 Often, the best arrangements for children are ones where their parents are able to communicate with each other and agree those arrangements.
 If you can sit down and have a conversation with the other parent, that would be the best way to start.
 Try thinking of things from the child’s perspective and how they would like to spend Christmas with each of their parents.
 They will probably want to see all of the important adults in their lives if possible.

-If trying to agree the arrangements direct with the other parent is proving difficult, perhaps mediaiton may help.
-A mediator will help you to communicate with each other about what you feel would be the best arrangements and will manage your convesation to ensure you don’t end up getting into conflict.
+If trying to agree the arrangements direct with the other parent is proving difficult, perhaps mediation may help.
+A mediator will help you to communicate with each other about what you feel would be the best arrangements and will manage your conversation to ensure you don’t end up getting into conflict.
 The mediator will help you both to see things from each other’s perspective and the perspective of the children and will reality test how any proposed arrangements would work, to see if they are feasible.

 Once you have a plan, present it positively to the children.
 Act as a united front, if you can.
 Be positive about the Christmas arrangements and make any move between homes as calm and cheerful as possible.